California Notary Public Exam Overview

 After Passing Your Exam

-- Get Live Scan fingerprints for background check
+- Submit Live Scan fingerprints for the DOJ/FBI background check (if not already done).

-- File oath and bond with county clerk within 30 days
+- File your oath and bond with the county clerk within 30 days of the commission start date (miss this and the commission is void).

 2026 California Updates